dmbarbour/glas/docs/GlasDesign.md

 Ambiguous references, directed dependency cycles, invalid language modules, and processing errors may cause a build to fail.

-To support a conventional style involving dictionaries of definitions with flexible dependencies and export control, a module should compute a value that represents a program namespace.

 *Note:* Files and folders whose names start with `.` are hidden from the module system.
-A `.glas/` folder might be used for extra input to the Glas command-line utility, such as quotas.
+A `.glas/` folder might support tooling, e.g. quotas, profiling, proxy cache.
+But, like annotations, should be semantically neutral.

 ## Data Model